 The gold cave on the Isle of Skye is one of the most secluded and unknown spots on the island.
-It isn’t on Google Earth, and most locals have never heard about.
+It wasn’t on Google Maps until recently, and most locals have never heard about it.
 It might not be as spectacular as Fingal’s Cave on the Isle of Staffa, but because it’s so hard to find, it’s also practically empty.
-In fact, I’m willing to bet there’s less than a hundred people who find this cave each year.
+In fact, I’m willing to bet there are less than a hundred people who find this cave each year.
 Not that I want everyone flocking there with this post, but if you do want to find it, this is your guide.

-The cave is located roughly 5 miles north of of Uig.
+The cave is located roughly 5 miles north of Uig.
 To get there, you’ll need to find the town of Kulmuir.
-This is on the west end of the loop (A855) running around the Trotternish (northern) peninsula.
+This is on the west end of the A855 highway loop running around the Trotternish (northern) peninsula.
 Your turnoff is just south of the Skye Museum of Island Life.
 Click here for the exact point.
-Turn down this road and then take the first right.
-Drive to the end of the road to arrive in the parking area outside a farm here.
+Turn down the road toward the sea and then take the first right.
+Drive to the end to arrive at a parking area outside a farm here.

 Walk straight through the field toward the fence, then make a left.
 Follow the cliff, passing through the gate in the fence, until you get to this point here.
 From there, you’ll be able to see a small trail leading down to the rocks below.
 Walk along the rocks to the right and after a minute you’ll come to the Gold Cave.